-- The aim of this course focuses to enable the students to understand optics and nonlinear optics concepts in physics - Optoelectronics is the science that deals with designing devices that can detect or emit light in any part of the spectrum. - This paper gives an introduction to semiconductors and light.
-The application of optics in electronics, usage of optical waves in communications, optical fibers are explained in this paper. - This course builds on the basic knowledge of both fundamental physics and state-of-the art technologies for optoelectronic components and fibre optics, in order to understand their important applications in optical communications and energy conversions that influence our society and everyday life - To focuse on the physics of the interaction of photons with semiconductor materials. - To give adequate knowledge and clear understanding about the fundamentals of optical property.
+The aim of this course focuses to enable the students to understand optics and nonlinear optics concepts in physics

+- Optoelectronics is the science that deals with designing devices that can detect or emit light in any part of the spectrum. - This paper gives an introduction to semiconductors and light.
+The application of optics in electronics, usage of optical waves in communications, optical fibers are explained in this paper. - This course builds on the basic knowledge of both fundamental physics and state-of-theart technologies for optoelectronic components and fibre optics, in order to understand their important applications in optical communications and energy conversions that influence our society and everyday life - To focuse on the physics of the interaction of photons with semiconductor materials. - To give adequate knowledge and clear understanding about the fundamentals of optical property.

-After completing the course / the students will/can able to
+At the end of the course, Students will / can be able to

-- 1. The students are conversant with the application of optical properties and processes in semiconductor optical sources. - 2.
-The students understand the operation of LEDs and lasers. - 3.
-The students are familiar with the structures and performance of LEDs and lasers. - 4.
+- 1. Conversant with the application of optical properties and processes in semiconductor optical sources. - 2.
+Understand the operation of LEDs and lasers. - 3.
+Be familiar with the structures and performance of LEDs and lasers. - 4.
 Apply the knowledge of laser in holography - 5.
 Gain the knowledge in Fourier optics and Fourier transforming properties of lenses - 6.
 Understand the concepts of nonlinear optics and harmonic generations.